stefkavasileva/SoftUni-Software-Engineering/Progr.Fund  Extended/MethodsDefiningCalling-Lab/README.md

 ### Hints

 1. Read the input

 2. Create a method which will print the top and the bottom rows (they are the same).
 Don&#39;t forget to give it a descriptive name and to give it as a parameter some length
-  a.
-Instead of loop you can use the &quot;new string&quot; command which creates a new string consisting of a character repeated some given times:
+  A. Instead of loop you can use the &quot;new string&quot; command which creates a new string consisting of a character repeated some given times:

 ```C#
 static void PrintHeaderRow(int n)